PierrickPro/homekit_led_esp8266/README.md

 Once everything was up and running, I created Shorcuts to easily switch between each mode by turning off the lamp, and setting the temperature corresponding to the mode.

-I can now control the light from the Shortcut widget and with Siri.
+I can now control the light from the Home app, Shortcut, and with Siri.

 Note: I had an issue where the first LED of the strip was randomly blinking.
 I downgraded to esp8266 2.7.4 (from Board Manager) to fix the issue.